AlgoMaster Logo

 Intuition

-XOR has a beautiful property: a ^ a = 0 and a ^ 0 = a.
-In other words, XOR-ing a number with itself cancels it out, and XOR-ing with zero leaves it unchanged.
-XOR is also commutative and associative, so the order doesn't matter.
+XOR satisfies a ^ a = 0 and a ^ 0 = a: XOR-ing a number with itself cancels it, and XOR-ing with zero leaves it unchanged.
+XOR is also commutative and associative, so the order of operations does not matter.

 Algorithm